wireapp/wire-server/docs/src/understand/single-sign-on/trouble-shooting.md

 arbitrary many teams, by using a different entity Id for each app/team.
 This is currently supported out of the box.

-If you don't have this option, ie. you need to serve two teams with an IdP that has only one entityId, please keep reading and/or contact customer support.
+If you don't have this option, i.e. you need to serve two teams with an IdP that has only one entityId, please keep reading and/or contact customer support.